 Half Day scuba diving and fishing activities are available and a great way to explore the seas of East New Britain that are rich in marine life, wreck diving and abundant fish for viewing or catching.
 Your guides can organise these activities.

 Enjoy dinner at the resort.

 Farewell your group and tour leader after breakfast today.
-You will be transferred to the airport for your flight back to Port Moresby.
+You will be transferred to the airport for your flight back to Port Moresby (flight not included).
 Upon arrival, transit to international departures to meet your onward flight.
 (B)